fernandeslouro/blog/_posts/2020-02-03-detecting-green-rooftops-in-rotterdam.md

 In the city of Rotterdam, pressure on public space is high due to the population density and the extensive built environment.
 As a city that is 90% below sea level, a major problem it faces is the threat of floods and storm surges.
 In the context of storm water management, green rooftops can play a major role in reducing the pressure on Rotterdam’s combined sewer system, since this kind of roofing has the unique capability of retaining precipitation, decreasing the speed of rainwater runoff, and limiting peak discharges.

-The 14 km$^2$ of flat roofs in the city of Rotterdam have an untapped potential as a multi-use and sustainable extension of the public space at ground level, and offer space for Rotterdam to address its urban planning challenges.
+The 14 square km of flat roofs in the city of Rotterdam have an untapped potential as a multi-use and sustainable extension of the public space at ground level, and offer space for Rotterdam to address its urban planning challenges.
 Since the municipality decided to subsidize the conversion of normal flat roofs into green rooftops, it was essential to have a tool to verify their existence and monitoring their upkeep.

 We partnered with the Municipality of Rotterdam to increase the use of evidence-based urban planning, specifically for storm water management, by developing a scalable tool that identifies green roofs.